gustavo-iniguez-goya/arpsentinel-applet/README.md

 ----

 ## TODOs / Ideas
-* Allow to filter devices list by ip/mac/vendor.
+* Allow to filter/search devices list by ip/mac/vendor.
 * Make the devices list scrollable.
+* Allow to scan a device.
+* Manually/Periodically scan the network.
 * Script to block malicious devices (manually and based on certain events).
 * Translations.